We offer a one-on-one assessment and upfront legal advice session with one of our lawyers.

 - Any other documents you think may be relevant

-If you want more information about our Balbi Assessment, please contact Christine, our Intake Coordinator, and she will be happy to talk through the details and answer your questions to help you decide if it’s right for you.
+If you want more information about our Balbi Assessment, please contact Christine, our Intake Coordinator.
+She will be happy to talk through the details and answer your questions to help you decide if it’s right for you.